 While it is wonderful to be back to school in person, COVID-19 has made the school experience drastically different, so you may need to switch up the routine that you have relied on in the past.
 Below are some suggestions for what you should do the night before school and in the morning to ensure that you and your child have a smooth start to the day.
 Depending on your child's age will dictate how much guidance they will need when preparing for the school day.

 With many schools learning completely online or hybrid, it is important to make sure you are creating a safe and reliable virtual learning environment for your child.
-Your child may need to attend virtual meetings and to complete assignments for class daily.
-Remind your child about internet safety and expectations to act appropriately online.
+Your child may need to attend virtual meetings and complete assignments for class daily.
+Remind your child about internet safety and expectations to act appropriately when using technology.
 If your child’s school is using virtual learning, consider these best practices:

 The COVID-19 pandemic has had a tremendous impact on the lives of teenagers.
 For children in 7th through 12th grade, going to school, interacting with friends, and engaging with family all look very different today than they did a year ago.
 Often, this drastic level of sudden change in a teenager’s lifestyle can give rise to feelings of uncertainty and stress.
 While there is no one-size-fits-all approach to managing stress, there are a number of strategies you can implement to promote positive mental health habits with your teen.
 Here are some tips to help manage stress in 7th-12th graders: